Danielle1246119/Image-of-the-sea/README.md

 <html>

 <body>
-This one contains the code for a 2d animation of the sea and the beach as well as the screenshot.
+This one contains the code for a 2d animation of the sea as well as the screenshot.
 </body>

 </html>